arcturus125/StrangeEngine/README.md

 the hardest part about making a game with this package is finding/making assets, and thinking up a good storyline.

 if you are a video game artist/modeller and know even just a little of programming, this tool is perfect for you - you can combine all of your assets in your own custom made world to tell a story

+## Licencing
+You are free to use and modify this code as you please in your private projects.
+This is an educational tool for programmers and game developers alike.

+I'd recommend leaving the comments at the top of each script so that if you break it, you can find the link to the original file at the top.

+If you are to publish, distribute, licence or sell this software without permission, *i will find you.
+I have a very particular set of skills* ...
+Ok, seriously do whatever you want with this code as long as you accept responsibility for the use of this code (dont stick this code in a nuclear reactor and then blame me) and dont make money from this software without first asking permission from us on reddit.com/r/StrangeDev/